|

 below.
 It is estimated that several

-hundred people are buried in Gerenton
+hundred people are buried in Gerenton Cemetery, however there are NO markers on the graves

-NO markers on the graves in the location of the main cemetery which,
+in the location of the main cemetery which, according to one source, was

-according to one source, was approximately two-acres in size.
-In the past, old cemeteries were robbed of their markers to be
+the past, old cemeteries were robbed of their markers to be used for

-used for resale to grieving families.
+resale to grieving families.
+The

-order to be resold.
-It is believed
+be resold.
+It is believed that the

-that the main portion of the Gerenton
+main portion of the Gerenton Cemetery

-Cemetery was robbed of
+was robbed of every marker.
+According

-research of the Carroll County Mississippi
+to my personal research of the Carroll

-Census of 1860,
+County Mississippi Census of 1860, Gerenton

-Gerenton lists approximately 293-312 residents (168 White Males and 144 White females).
+lists approximately 293-312 residents (168 White Males and 144 White females).
 Of those, one was blind (age 46), one was deaf and dumb (age 11), and one was listed as a

 pauper (age 10).
 It is unclear why the census would list a 10-year-old as a pauper, except

-that no one else on the Gerenton census had the same last name, indicated
+that no one else on the Gerenton census had the

-that this youngster possible was adopted, or own his own.
-Since the Census of 1860 only covers FREE INHABITANTS, no
+his own.
+Since the Census of 1860 only covers FREE

-colored persons were listed.
-After
+INHABITANTS, no colored persons were listed.

-examining the Carroll
+After examining the Carroll

 County Censuses of 1840, 1850, 1860, 1870,